lguibr/pongo/test/README.md

 ## Tests

 *   **`e2e_test.go`**:
-    *   `TestE2E_SinglePlayerConnectMoveStopDisconnect`: Simulates a single player connecting, sending move and stop commands, and disconnecting.
-Verifies basic state updates (received via atomic `GameUpdatesBatch` messages) and connection handling.
+    *   `TestE2E_SinglePlayerConnectMoveStopDisconnect`: Simulates a single player connecting, receiving initial state, sending move and stop commands, and disconnecting.
+Verifies the sequence of messages and basic state updates (e.g., paddle `IsMoving` flag) received via atomic `GameUpdatesBatch` messages.
-    *   `TestE2E_BallWallNonStick`: Verifies that balls correctly move away from walls after a collision is detected and broadcasted (via atomic `BallPositionUpdate` messages).
+    *   `TestE2E_BallWallNonStick`: Verifies that balls correctly move away from walls after a collision.
+It monitors `BallPositionUpdate` messages, detects when a ball's `Collided` flag is true near a wall, and then checks subsequent updates to ensure the ball's position changes away from that wall.
 *   **`stress_test.go`**:
     *   `TestE2E_StressTestMultipleRooms`: Simulates multiple concurrent clients connecting and sending random movement commands for a sustained period.
-This test is designed to check server stability and performance under load, including handling concurrent connections and actor shutdowns.
-It doesn't have strict gameplay assertions but checks for crashes, deadlocks, and basic connection success rates.
-Run this test without the `-short` flag.
-Monitor server logs during the test for potential issues.
+This test checks server stability and performance under load, including handling concurrent connections, actor message passing, and actor shutdowns.
+It primarily asserts that a high percentage of clients connect successfully and the server doesn't crash.
 *   **`stress_game_completion_test.go`**:
     *   `TestE2E_StressTestGameCompletion`: Simulates many clients connecting and waiting for their respective games to finish (all bricks destroyed).
-Uses an ultra-fast game configuration to accelerate completion.
-Checks how many games successfully finish (clients receive `GameOverMessage`) within the test duration.
+Uses an ultra-fast game configuration (`utils.UltraFastGameConfig`) to accelerate completion.
+Checks how many games successfully finish (clients receive `GameOverMessage`) within the test duration, asserting a minimum completion rate.

 ## Profiling E2E Tests